esmith80/canvas-content-repo/sample_markdown/Blueprints/Core Web/Flex Module 1 Week 1/001__Welcome and Introductions__Lecture.md

----
-uuid: 5a4aafb4-b483-4db6-8fa3-0b81ef347836
-duration: 120
----

 _Welcome to Lighthouse Labs!_

-This is your very first class/lecture.
+This is your very first class.
 It will help you get acquainted with everything and everyone, as well as set some expectations.

 ## Topics